-Tax incentives consist of benefits including import duty reduction or exemption on machinery and raw or essential materials; corporate income tax exemption from three to eight years (depending on the zone where the enterprise is located and the activity the investor engages in under the "merit-based incentives" policy for investment promotion applications submitted from January 1, 2015); double deduction from taxable income of transportation, electricity, and water costs; and tax exemption for dividends paid out of the exempted profits during the tax exemption period.
+Tax incentives consist of benefits including import duty reduction or exemption on machinery and raw or essential materials; corporate income tax exemption from three to eight years (depending on the zone where the enterprise is located and the activity the investor engages in); double deduction from taxable income of transportation, electricity, and water costs; and tax exemption for dividends paid out of the exempted profits during the tax exemption period.

-Tax incentives depend on the type of activity, location of the enterprise (these are changed to promote cluster zones and special economic development zones to create investment concentration and economic connectivity with neighboring countries, starting from January 1, 2015), and certain other conditions, such as introducing new technology to the industry, the amount of minimum capital investment, and ISO 9000 certification or similar international standard (the corporate income tax exemption may be reduced to only one year if such ISO 9000 or other similar international standard is not qualified as per the timeline imposed by the BOI).
+Tax incentives depend on the type of activity, location of the enterprise, and certain other conditions, such as introducing new technology to the industry, the amount of actual investment, and ISO 9000 certification or similar international standard (the corporate income tax exemption may be reduced to only one year if such ISO 9000 or other similar international standard is not qualified as per the timeline imposed by the BOI).
 A promotion certificate will be granted if such activity is regarded as generating more overall benefits than disadvantages to Thailand.
 Activities that strengthen Thailand's industrial and technological capability or use domestic resources generally qualify for a promotion certificate.

 One of the most attractive non-tax incentives is that investors granted investment promotion by the BOI, who are regarded as foreigners under the FBA, may have 100% ownership of businesses conducting activities specified in Lists 2 and 3 of the FBA, in accordance with the conditions prescribed by such authorities.
-In such cases, they will be exempt from having to obtain a Foreign Business License, but still need to notify the Ministry of Commerce and apply for a certificate, which is an administrative procedure rather than permission.
+In such cases, they will be exempt from having to obtain a Foreign Business License, but still need to notify the Ministry of Commerce and apply for a Foreign Business Certificate, which is an administrative procedure rather than permission.
 Other non-tax incentives include permission for foreigners to own land and visa and work permit privileges for expatriate employees who will work in the promoted company.
 While tax incentives will only be granted for a certain period of time, non-tax incentives will be granted throughout the period of operation of the promoted investor (provided their activities remain within the requirements of the FBA).

-The investor must submit an application form along with supporting documentation to the BOI to be considered for incentives.
+Investors must submit an application form along with supporting documentation to the BOI through the BOI's online platform to be considered for incentives.
 In most cases, the processing of an application takes two to three months, depending on the size of the investment for the applied project.
 This will be subject to consideration of the subcommittee and the BOI Board, as necessary.